jojihatzz/dots/README.md

 If you use a wired connection, it is usually picked up automatically.
 However, if you receive an error message, please check your internet connection or router.

-## Install time

-U can do it manually but `archinstall` is a thing so...
+---

-### Install using archinstall
+## Install using archinstall

 Once the boot is complete, you should see a prompt like the below.
 Type `archinstall` and hit enter.

 ![First prompt for archinstall](https://www.debugpoint.com/wp-content/uploads/2022/01/image.png)

-choose your options and once you are done type reboot.
+choose your options and once you are done type exit & reboot.

+</br></br>

+---
 ## Post install

 1. Install DE